Longding district: Education

 There is no higher education institution in the district.

 Wangcha Rajkumar Government College, Deomali in Tirap district caters to the students from Longding district.

 Divisions

-The district consists of six subdivisions or circles: Longding, Kanubari, Pongchau, Wakka, Pumao and Lawnu.
-It includes the villages of Longphong, Nianu, Niausa, Senua, Senua Noksa, Zedua, Nginu, Ngissa, Mintong, Chanu, Longchan, Chubam, Russa and Rangluwa.
+The district consists of six subdivisions or circles: Longding, Kanubari, Pongchau, Wakka, Pumao, and Lawnu.
+It includes the villages of Longphong, Nianu, Niausa, Senua, Senua Noksa, Zedua, Nginu, Ngissa, Mintong, Chanu, Longchan, Chubam, Russa, and Rangluwa.

 Demographics

 The district has a population of 56,953 as of 2011.
 The district is inhabited mainly by the Wancho people.
 They are culturally similar to the Naga people.
 They practice gun making, wood carving, and bead making.
-They follow a type of Slash-and-burn cultivation known as the Jhum cultivation.
-Still some people follow Animism though the vast majority have converted to Christianity.
+They follow a type of slash-and-burn cultivation known as the jhum cultivation.
+The Wancho people traditionally practised Animism, but the majority converted to Christianity in the late 20th century.